-These unaudited condensed interim consolidated financial statements, including comparative figures have been prepared in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting, as issued by the International Accounting Standards Board ("IASB") and do not include all of the information required for full annual financial statements.
-These unaudited condensed interim consolidated financial statements should be read in conjunction with the Company's annual 2017 audited consolidated financial statements which have been prepared in accordance with International Financial Reporting Standards ("IRFS").
-These unaudited condensed interim consolidated financial statements of UEX Corporation were reviewed by the Audit Committee and approved and authorized for issue by the Board of Directors on August 1, 2018.
+These unaudited condensed consolidated interim financial statements, including comparative figures have been prepared in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting, as issued by the International Accounting Standards Board ("IASB") and do not include all of the information required for full annual financial statements.
+These unaudited condensed consolidated interim financial statements should be read in conjunction with the Company's annual 2017 audited consolidated financial statements which have been prepared in accordance with International Financial Reporting Standards ("IRFS").
+These unaudited condensed consolidated interim financial statements of UEX Corporation were reviewed by the Audit Committee and approved and authorized for issue by the Board of Directors on November 8, 2018.